PierreBeucher/novops/docs/src/examples/cicd/gitlab-ci.md

 ## Use a Docker image packaging Novops

-See [Docker integration](docker.md) to build a Docker image packaging Novops, then use it in on CI such as:
+See [Docker examples](../docker.md) to build a container image packaging Novops, then use it in on CI such as:

 ```yaml
 job-with-novops: